ejbosia/ejbosia.github.io/content/projects/connected-fermat-spirals/index.md

 # Introduction

-I originally worked on this at Boston University.
-Reading through the code again having worked professionally for a few years, there is a lot I would clean up.
-Refactoring this code is a good excuse to improve the readability / structure and try using tools like the uv package manager.
+I originally developed this project at Boston University.
+Reading through the code again having worked professionally for a few years, I found a lot I would clean up.
+Refactoring this code provided an opportunity to improve the readability and structure while using tools like the uv package manager.

 {{< github repo="ejbosia/connected-fermat-spirals" showThumbnail=false >}}